Urue-Offong/Oruko: History

 In September 1991, Urue-Offong/Oruko Local Government Area was carved out of Oron, Akwa Ibom Local Government Area.
 Urue-Offong/Oruko is made up of six out of the nine clans (Afaha) of the Oron people.

 Oruko was the economic capital of the Oron people it was a home to a huge market (Urue Oruko) in the 1800s where several traders from mainly Hausa people, Ilaje, and Igbo people came to sell their goods, an unfortunate event occur where several people died close to Sixty after a huge ancestral tree fell and people died due to stampede in the late 1890s.
 Again in Urue Oruko, several hundred of Oron people (mostly traders and women) were killed during the Nigerian Civil War in the late 1960s.
 This unfortunate event has been observed in Oron to be the most tragic in the history of the Nigerian Civil War.

-Clans and Settlement
+Clans and settlement

-Afaha Ubodung clan which is the largest of all the clan now known as Mbodung District consist of twenty one (21) villages and Towns includes;
+Afaha Ubodung clan, which is the largest of all the clans, now known as Mbodung District, comprises twenty-one villages and towns: